TobikoData/sqlmesh/docs/concepts/models/overview.md

 - Batch size is used to optimize backfilling incremental data.
 It determines the maximum number of intervals to run in a single job.
 For example, if a model specifies a cron of `@hourly` and a batch_size of `12`, when backfilling 3 days of data, the scheduler will spawn 6 jobs.
 (3 days * 24 hours/day = 72 hour intervals to fill.
 72 intervals / 12 intervals per job = 6 jobs.)

 ## Macros
-Macros can be used for passing in paramaterized arguments such as dates, as well as for making SQL less repetitive.
+Macros can be used for passing in parameterized arguments such as dates, as well as for making SQL less repetitive.
 By default, SQLMesh provides several predefined macro variables that can be used.
 Macros are used by prefixing with the `@` symbol.
 For more information, refer to [macros](../macros.md).

 ## Statements
 Models can have additional statements that run before the main query.
 This can be useful for loading things such as [UDFs](../glossary.md#user-defined-function-udf).